stan-buren/stan-buren/README.md

 </div>

-### Hi there 👋
+### Hi 👋

 #### I'm Stan Büren

 **Forward-thinking Data Engineer** evolving into a **Data Architect**, skilled in building reliable, scalable, and secure data foundations that turn raw data into actionable business insights.
-Combines **3+ years of business & compliance experience** with **2+ years of hands-on engineering and programming experience** within production environments.
+Combines **3+ years of BI analytical experience** with **2+ years of hands-on engineering and programming experience** within production environments.

 ---